LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Transport in Humans.md

 Functions of the Lymph System
 Transport
 1. Returns excess tissue fluid to the blood stream maintaining correct blood volume
 2. Transports digested fat from the villi of the small intestine to the liver.
-These
+These lymph vessels are known as **lacteals**

+Defence
+1. Lymphocytes which produce antibodies to fight disease mature in the lymph nodes
+2. The lymph nodes filter lymph to remove germs

+## Questions